hero media

 Spectacular views at the summit of the Tomaree Coastal Walk.
 (Image: DParsons DPE)

-The Tomaree Coastal Walk is situated within Tomaree National Park in Port Stephens, New South Wales.
-This is Worimi Country, the traditional land of the Worimi Aboriginal people.
-It’s approximately 220 kilometres from Sydney’s CBD and an approximate two-hour and 45-minute drive.
+The Tomaree Coastal Walk can be found in Tomaree National Park in Port Stephens on the traditional land of the Worimi Aboriginal people.
+It’s approximately 220 kilometres from Sydney’s CBD and an approximate two-hour and 45-minute drive away.

-The coastal national park spans 2318 hectares and is teeming with coastal vegetation and wildlife, including some of Australia’s most iconic species like the koala.
+The coastal national park spans 2318 hectares and is abundant with coastal vegetation and wildlife, including some of Australia’s most iconic species like the koala.

 How long is the Tomaree Coastal Walk?